aimms/language-reference/advanced-language-components/time-based-modeling/calendars.rst

 .. rubric:: Calendar attributes

-Calendars have several associated attributes, which are listed in :numref:`table:time.attr-calendar`.
+Calendars have several associated attributes, which are listed in :ref:`this table <table:time.attr-calendar>`.
 Some of these attributes are inherited from sets, while others are new and specific to calendars.
 The new ones are discussed in this section.